decompme/decomp.me/README.md

 ### Directory structure
 `frontend/` contains the website sourcecode

 `backend/` contains the Django project

 ### Backend
 The backend requires a running PostgreSQL database.
 A virtual environment like virtualenv is recommended for handling python dependencies.
-You might have to use python3 instead of python here.
+You might have to use python3 instead of python for the following commands.
 ```shell
 cd backend
 python -m virtualenv venv